The Rich History of Green Island

 Indigenous Heritage

-Green Island has been a significant site for the GuruGulu Gungganji and Gimuy Yidinji people for thousands of years.
+For thousands of years, Green Island has been a significant site for the GuruGulu Gungganji and Gimuy Yidinji people.
 Known as Wunyami, the island is steeped in cultural significance and is part of the Dreamtime stories that explain the creation of the land and sea.
 The Indigenous people have a deep connection to the island, viewing it as a sacred place protected by ancestral spirits.

 European Discovery